NVIDIA/aistore/docs/getting_started.md

 # 5) cloud backends, debug, statsd
 ## Note: if `statsd` build tag is not specified `aisnode` will get built with Prometheus support.

-## For more information (including the binary choice between StatsD and Prometheus), please see docs/metrics.md and docs/prometheus.md
+## For AIS observability (including CLI, Prometheus, and Kubernetes integration), please see docs/monitoring-overview.md
 $ TAGS="aws azure gcp statsd debug" make node

 # 6) statsd, debug, nethttp (note that fasthttp is used by default)